 AI Fluency exists as a focus area because ungoverned collaboration creates invisible risk — cognitive fragility masked by short-term productivity.

-AI Fluency is the disciplined, continuously improving governance of consequences in human–AI collaboration.
+AI Fluency is the disciplined, continuously improving governance of consequences in human–AI collaboration — ensuring both valuable outcomes and strengthened human cognitive capacity.

 It is not prompt engineering.
 It is not tool mastery.
-It is the practice of ensuring that AI amplifies human judgment rather than replacing it.
+It is the practice of leading collaboration with AI so that judgment is amplified — not quietly replaced.

 AI Fluency is not a training module.
 It is an organizational inquiry into how collaboration with AI is shaping judgment, accountability, and resilience.